 The program sends Radio Info packets at 10 second intervals, or immediately after an event where any of the information in one of these fields changes (for example: user changes bands, spins the VFO dial, switches from Run to S&P, or selects VFOb).

 Broadcasts to operate the separate Rotator Control program are sent automatically when the user selects >Tools >Turn Rotor (alt+J), and do not require configuration settings or modifications to the N1MM Logger.ini file.
 The broadcasts are always sent on port 12040.
-See the Digging Deeper chapter for more information in section 2.5.4 Rotator Control.
+See the Rotator Control chapter for more information.

 The Spot Data packet contains all spots processed by the program whether from Telnet (including RBN), Logging QSOs, or local spotting.